 Noise Insulation Program

-ALA’s program is grounded in technical environmental noise studies and designed to comply with the ICAO Balance Approach, as one of the integral noise management tools and international standards and Good International Industry Practice (GIIP) and follows the practice applied at other noise insulation programs around the world.
+ALA’s Program is grounded in technical environmental noise studies and designed to comply with the ICAO Balance Approach, as one of the integral noise management tools and international standards and Good International Industry Practice (GIIP) and follows the practice applied at other noise insulation programs around the world.

 Eligibility Criteria

-Prioritization of Sound Insulation
+Prioritization of Noise Insulation

 To ensure a fair and effective program, ALA has adopted a systematic approach for prioritization of houses to be insulated.
 This involves considering various factors, such as noise impact, high-impact areas, vulnerable groups, existing insulation, adherence to legal and technical criteria, and budget considerations, being based on community consultations.